-I love stationery and paper, and as a college student I need to be organized.
+I love stationery and paper, and I obviously need to be organized.
+Plus, I’m always trying (trying!) to detach as much as possible from my phone.
 This means I am a big fan of paper planners.

 Keep reading for my experience with my Happy Planner!

 Related post: The Best Planners for College to Keep You Organized

 The Happy Planner comes in three sizes; classic, big, and mini.
 I chose the classic size, which is around 8″ by 10″.
 It fits in my mid to larger-size bags really well.
 The planner comes with laminated covers, which is nice because my planners usually get pretty destroyed by the end of the year.

 I chose the Minimalist Classic Planner, above, which reads “this is your year,” with rose gold and white marble design.
 My style is minimal and mainly neutrals (super colorful planners give me a headache!), so this is perfect for me.

 In the past, I was hesitant to try the Happy Planner because I thought their designs were too colorful, so I’m super excited that they have this minimalist line now to better fit my vibe.